1868 United States presidential election in New Jersey

 The 1868 United States presidential election in New Jersey took place on November 3, 1868, as part of the 1868 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

 New Jersey voted for the Democratic nominee, former Governor of New York Horatio Seymour, over the Republican nominee, General Ulysses S. Grant.
-Seymour won by a very narrow margin of 1.76%.
+Seymour won by a narrow margin of 1.76%.